Natural gas water heater rebate

 - You must be a residential FortisBC natural gas customer.

-- You must be replacing an existing water heater.
+- You must be replacing an existing water heater that is the home’s primary* source of hot water.

 - Applications must be submitted within six months of the invoice date.